matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Playground.md

 # **Playground**
-[MatrixOne Playground](https://playground.matrixorigin.io/?tutorial=SSB-test-with-matrixone&step=1) allow you to try SQL statements and explore features of MatrixOne instantly from your web browser with interactive tutorials.
+[MatrixOne Playground](https://playground.matrixorigin.io/?tutorial=SSB-test-with-matrixone&step=1) allows you to try SQL statements and explore features of MatrixOne instantly from your web browser with interactive tutorials.

 * For docs about our SQL commands, you can see [SQL Reference](../Reference/SQL-Reference/Data-Definition-Statements/create-database.md).
 * For tutorials about **SSB** test, you can see [Tutorial](../Get-Started/Tutorial/SSB-test-with-matrixone.md).

 ## **Limitations**

-You can only operate in **read-only** mode in MatixOrigin Playground，so DDL commands and part of DML commands which may change the data are not available.
-The detail limitations are shown below:
+You can only operate in **read-only** mode in MatixOrigin Playground, so DDL commands and part of DML commands which may change the data are not available.
+The detailed limitations are shown below:

 * **DDL** commands are not available:
 ```create/drop table``` , ```truncate``` , ```update``` , ```set``` ,```use```